Meet the Team

 Dr. Laura Grahamslaw: BSc, DAppEdPsy, CPsychol, AFBPsS

-Laura founded Psychology First with Dr Chantelle Makin in 2018 and has over thirteen years of experience working in Local Authorities.
+Laura founded Psychology First with Dr Chantelle Makin in 2018 and has over fifteen years of experience working with Local Authorities.
 She completed her Doctorate in Applied Educational Psychology at Newcastle University in 2010, and for her thesis she evaluated the impact of the Emotional Literacy Support Assistant (ELSA) Project on support assistants’ and children’s self-efficacy beliefs.
 Following her thesis research, and due to her interest in emotional literacy and self-efficacy, Laura and a colleague set up the ELSA project in Surrey in 2011, and a significant number of ELSAs have been trained across the county to date.
 Since then, Laura has been instrumental in the design and implementation of the ELSA training and supervision, and in 2019 she introduced and set up the Early Years (EY) ELSA training in Surrey.
 Laura and Chantelle are currently evaluating the impact of the EY ELSA training and supervision on EY practitioners and their settings.

 Prior to founding Psychology First, Laura was an Academic and Professional Tutor on both the Doctorate in Educational and Child Psychology at University College London (UCL) and the Doctorate in Professional Educational, Child and Adolescent Psychology at the Institute of Education (IOE).
 She is passionate about the supervision of Educational Psychologists, is highly experienced in this area and has completed further training in psychological supervision at the Tavistock and Portman NHS Foundation Trust.

-Since her training in Emotion Coaching, Laura has supported a special school for children with autism to carry out a piece of action research, using a Problem Based Learning (PBL) model, looking at the use of this approach in developing the emotional resilience of their pupils.
+Since her training in Emotion Coaching, Laura supported a special school for children with autism to carry out a piece of action research, using a Problem Based Learning (PBL) model, looking at the use of this approach in developing the emotional resilience of their pupils.

 Laura’s other research interests include: the use of video feedback to parents and children following dynamic assessment; Trainee Educational Psychologist’s (TEPs) experiences of supervision; and ELSA’s self-efficacy beliefs and factors that enable these to be maintained over time.